estuary/flow/site/docs/reference/Connectors/materialization-connectors/PostgreSQL/amazon-rds-postgres.md

-# Google Cloud SQL for PostgreSQL
+# Amazon RDS for PostgreSQL

-This connector materializes Flow collections into tables in a Google Cloud SQL for PostgreSQL database.
+This connector materializes Flow collections into tables in a PostgreSQL database.

 It is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/materialize-postgres:dev`](https://ghcr.io/estuary/materialize-postgres:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.